perryizgr8/perryizgr8.github.io/_posts/2020-10-09-simulating-monty-hall.markdown

 ## Final results
 Staying with the original door won 332,053 times, and switching won 667,947 times.
 That's a 66.79% win rate for switching.

-We arrive at the conclusion we already knew from basic probability calculations.
+We arrive at the conclusion we already knew from basic probability calculations, but I'm still not uncomfortable about it.

 ## Code
-You can look at my code in [my Jupyter notebook](https://github.com/perryizgr8/monty-hall/blob/main/monty-hall.ipynb).
-If you like, you can try running this for more number of iterations, and the win probability for switching your door should get closer and closer to the ideal 2/3.
+You can look at the code in [my Jupyter notebook](https://github.com/perryizgr8/monty-hall/blob/main/monty-hall.ipynb).
+If you want, you can try running this for more number of iterations, and the win probability for switching your door should get closer and closer to the ideal 2/3.